 A Python class is like an outline for creating a new object .
 An object is anything that you wish to manipulate or change while working through the code.
 Every time a class object is instantiated, which is when we declare a variable, a new object is initiated from scratch.

-Read moreWhat is __ class __ in Python?
+Read moreWhat is class in Python real time example?

 Read more